SupportPartners/microsoft-vdi/README.md

 Make note of your **External IP **that has been allocated to the connector.
 You’ll need this to connect to a workstation in the next section

+ADD EXAMPLE PICTURE IN HERE

 **Check the Teradici workstation(s):**

 Go to https://cam.teradici.com/app/remoteWorkstations

 The deployed workstation(s) should be listed.
 They should be marked as managed and running.
 When you click on a workstation it should list the users authorised (assigned) to use that workstation under the heading **MANAGE USER ENTITLEMENTS FOR WORKSTATION**

+ADD EXAMPLE PICTURE IN HERE

 By design, there is a one-to-one mapping between users and workstations.
 For example; if 3 users are requested during the script deployment, 3 machines will be also created, one workstation for each user created.
 You will be able to review user/ workstation assignments here.